Can Mold Cause a Skin Rash?

 Your doctor will often prescribe antibiotics, like tetracycline, as the first line of treatment.
 Antibiotics affect your gut, which is strongly connected to the health of your skin.

 In the early ’90s and ’00s, people with moderate to severe acne were prescribed Accutane.
-And boy did it work well at clearing up acne.
-But it had an intense side effect… Accutane was strongly associated with causing inflammatory bowel disease (IBD).
+Unfortunately, it had an intense side effect… Accutane was strongly associated with causing inflammatory bowel disease (IBD).

 Another gut and skin connection is leaky gut.
 Patients with acne can have elevated levels of something called lipopolysaccharides (LPS).
 High LPS levels indicate you have a leaky gut.